-The purpose of the 2010 Vessel Traffic Risk Assessment (VTRA 2010) is foremost to evaluate POTENTIAL changes in risk in light of proposed maritime terminal expansions and to inform the State of Washington and the United States Coast Guard on what actions could be taken to mitigate increases in oil spill risk from large commercial vessel in the northern Puget Sound and the Strait of Juan de Fuca as a result.
-The VTRA 2010 is also intended to inform tribes, local governments, industry and non-profit groups in Washington State and British Columbia on potential risk management options and to facilitate their input towards achieving consensus risk management decisions regarding vessel operations in the study area.
+The purpose of this vessel traffic risk assessment (VTRA) is to evaluate potential changes in risk in light of above three maritime terminal developments and to inform the State of Washington, the United States Coast Guard and the Puget Sound Harbor Safety Committee on what actions could be taken to mitigate potential increases in oil spill risk from large commercial vessel in the VTRA study area.
+This study was not designed to measure the effectiveness of risk mitigation measures already in place.
+This study is also intended to inform tribes, local governments, industry and non-profit groups in Washington State and British Columbia on potential risk management options.